-In a recent team building session, the participants said they really enjoyed learning more about their colleagues, but they also appreciated understanding themselves better and they really valued the opportunity to practice what I call the recipe for success – asking for what you need.
+In a recent team building session, the participants said they really enjoyed learning more about their colleagues and appreciated understanding themselves better.
+They also valued the opportunity to practice what I call the recipe for success – asking for what you need.

 Accept Responsibility for Getting What You Need